viniciusvidal2/ROVER/README.md

 NOTE: Bear in mind the tag you are using when building the image.
 If for some reason you change it, make sure you do in all the following commands.

-## Embedded board setup
+## Raspberry PI 5 board setup
 First of all, the embedded system expects some sensors and actuators to be connected for correct bootup.
 The absense of any of those could cause startup to crash.
 Currently we are using:
-- USB camera
-- Dynamixel driver and motors
 - Livox mid360
+- Pixhawk board

 Make sure they are properly connected and configured.
 In the case of livox sensor, make sure the cable network has the proper local network manual IP address (192.168.1.50).
-When creating the embedded board image, make sure your user name is "rover".
+**When creating the embedded board image, make sure your user name is "rover".**

 ### Installing docker engine on RPI5
 The following commands will install the Docker engine with a proper version for raspberry PI 5: